 How to clean a Panama hat - sweat stains, mould, dirt and spills

-A gentleman called from Singapore today, desperate to clean his fino Panama that he had spilt a cup coffee into.
-Accidents happen, stains appear and they can be solved relatively easily - read on.
+A gentleman called from Singapore today, desperate to clean his very expensive Panama that he had spilled a cup of coffee onto.

 SWEAT STAINS

 The most common question I get is how to get sweat stains out.
-Because a panama is porous, anything mixed with sweat will go into the fibres and lodge in your hat.
+Because a Panama is porous, anything mixed with sweat will go into the fibres and lodge in your hat.
 If you wear makeup, sunscreen and hair products they will colour the area around the band.
-For the same reason it is so cool to wear, it will also stain.
+For the same reason it keeps you cool, it will also absorb stains.
+This is the toughest one to budge, but if you love your hat, be patient and it will work out.

 1. Brush your hat to get out any loose dirt